What are your go-to affirmations for panic attacks and anxiety? Leave them in the comments below. Let’s make this post our own little resource hub ♡

-And a note about affirmations.
-They are very personal.
+A note about affirmations: they are very personal.
 So, please, make changes to these to best serve your particular needs.
 You’ll also notice I’ve included both the words panic and anxiety in some.
 Feel free to choose the one word most applicable to you or another word altogether.

 And keep them realistic.
 Affirmations should always remain realistic, but especially for anxiety.
 Unrealistic affirmations may actually trigger your anxiety more.
 So remain grounded, focused, truthful, and real about your goals and with your statements.
 For instance, instead of saying: “My anxiety will not affect me any longer.”
 Say: “I will manage my anxiety and accomplish my goals in spite of it.”

 - Nothing bad is going to happen to me